Berserk-Games/Tabletop-Simulator-API/docs/ui/inputelements.md

 !!!tip
     Append `(selectedIndex)` to the function name to pass the index (0-indexed) of the selected option as second parameter.
 Note that this is passed as string, so you might want to turn it into a number for indexing a list.

-    It's recommended to combat XML desyncing by enforcing the correct value for dropdown menus (see example 2).
+    To make sure that the dropdown selection is consistent across clients and edits with scripting, set the `value` attribute to the index. (see example 2).

 Example 2:
 ```xml